MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 The `!pte` and `!pool` command may also be used to examine memory.

 Use `!memusage` and to examine the general state of the system memory.

+**Driver Verifier**

+Driver Verifier is a tool that runs in real time to examine the behavior of drivers.
+For example, Driver Verifier checks the use of memory resources, such as memory pools.
+If it sees errors in the execution of driver code, it proactively creates an exception to allow that part of the driver code to be further scrutinized.
+The driver verifier manager is built into Windows and is available on all Windows PCs.
+To start the driver verifier manager, type *Verifer* at a command prompt.
+You can configure which drivers you would like to verify.
+The code that verifies drivers adds overhead as it runs, so try and verify the smallest number of drivers as possible.
+For more information, see [Driver Verifier](https://docs.microsoft.com/windows-hardware/drivers/devtest/driver-verifier).

 **Time Travel Trace**